irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgCallService"></a>

 ### MsgCallService
-MsgCallService defines an SDK message to initiate a service request context.
+MsgCallService defines an SDK message to initiate a service request context

 | Field | Type | Label | Description |